yersonargotev/nanobana/README.md

-/nanobanana create a logo for my tech startup /nanobanana I need 5 different versions of a cat illustration in various art styles /nanobanana fix the lighting in sunset.jpg and make it more vibrant
+/nanobanana create a logo for my tech startup /nanobanana I need 5 different versions of a cat illustration in various art styles /nanobanana fix the lighting in sunset.jpg and make it more vibrant /nanobanana remix these two vacation photos into a dreamy composite
 ```

 ## 🎨 Advanced Generation Options